j9263178/gtno1D/README.md

 ## Examples

-We provides minimum example codes for reproducing some important results in the paper, the construction of GTNO, inital state and local hamitonian for different models are all includes in the code.

 - [Phase transition in the 1D traversed field ising model](example_TFIM.py).
-One interplation parameters is used as the order parameter to detect Ising symmetry breaking, by applying more GTNOs we can push the predicted criticle value to the exact one g = 1.
+Using the virtual order parameters and entanglement order parameters, we probe the phase transition between the polarized and spontaneously symmetry-broken phases using GTNO.

 - [Phase transition in the 1D traversed field cluster model](example_TFCM.py).
-By evaluating the virtual order parameters, we showed that GTNO is able relfect the prejective representation of the SPT cluster phase.
-We also observed criticle behavior in the variational paramters.
+Using the virtual order parameters, we showed that GTNO is able relfect the prejective representation of the SPT cluster phase.

 - [Ground state energy of 1D Heisenberg Model](example_Heisenberg.py).
-Using the Heisenberg GTNO, we obtained satisfying result with very few parameters comparable to VUMPS or all parameters AD approach.
+Using the Heisenberg GTNO, we obtained satisfying result with very few parameters comparable to VUMPS.

 ## GMPOmodel

-We implement the class `GMPOmodel` which inherits from `torch.nn.module`, this object contains information and optimization process of our 1D GTNO optimization problem.
+We implement the class `GMPOmodel()` which inherits from `torch.nn.module`, this object contains information and optimization process of our 1D GTNO optimization problem.

 To initialize the instance we have to pass several functions for tensor construction and info about number of parameters.

+`GMPOmodel(localh, gmpo, A, numG, Aparas, Gparas)`

 **Arguments**: